ishubhampanchal/employee_manager/README.md

-I have attached screenshots with name IMG1 and IMG 2
+I have attached screenshots of the app